j2labs/bpm/README.md

     $ bpm new_env <env_name>

-In the directory will be `etc`, `log`, `static`, `run`, `templates` and a directory named after the environment for your Python code.

 To start a project:

     $ bpm new_project <project_name>

-To start Brubeck:
+In that directory will be `etc`, `log`, `static`, `run`, `templates` and a directory named after the environment for your Python code.

+To start Brubeck, use the `up` command.
+I think this command should probably use procer to watch over the Python processes.

     $ bpm up

-To start 4 Brubeck instances:
+To start n Brubeck instances, pass a number to `up`:

     $ bpm up 4

-I think this command should probably use procer to watch over the Python processes.
+`cd` to the logs directory.

+    $ bpm cdlogs

+Follow the logs for Mongrel2.

+    $ bpm tailm2

+Follow the logs or Brubeck.

+    $ bpm tailbrubeck

 [Kracekumar](http://twitter.com/kracetheking) suggests using gevent with pip for downloading packages in parallel.

 ## Mongrel2